Proposed Administrative Rules

-7. The proposed rule does not increase or decrease the number of individuals subject to the rule's applicability.
+- The proposed rule does not increase or decrease the number of individuals subject to the rules’ applicability.

 TAKINGS IMPACT ASSESSMENT

 The Department has determined that no private real property interests are affected by the proposed rule and the proposed rule does not restrict, limit, or impose a burden on an owner’s rights to his or her private real property that would otherwise exist in the absence of government action.
 As a result, the proposed rule does not constitute a taking or require a takings impact assessment under Government Code §2007.043.

-Comments on the proposed rule may be submitted to Vanessa Vasquez, Legal Assistant, Texas Department of Licensing and Regulation, P.O.
-Box 12157, Austin, Texas 78711, or facsimile (512) 475-3032, or electronically: email@example.com .
+Comments on the proposed rule may be submitted electronically on the Department’s website at https://ga.tdlr.texas.gov:1443/form/gcerules; by facsimile to (512) 475-3032; or by mail to Monica Nuñez, Legal Assistant, Texas Department of Licensing and Regulation, P.O.
+Box 12157, Austin, Texas 78711.
 The deadline for comments is 30 days after publication in the Texas Register.
-Please include “Electricians Proposed Rule” in the subject line.

 The proposed rule is proposed under Texas Occupations Code, Chapters 51 and 1305, which authorize the Texas Commission of Licensing and Regulation, the Department’s governing body, to adopt rules as necessary to implement these chapters and any other law establishing a program regulated by the Department.

 The statutory provisions affected by the proposed rule are those set forth in Texas Occupations Code, Chapters 51 and 1305.
 No other statutes, articles, or codes are affected by the proposed rule.